mkovac03/EU-Wetlands-Analysis/README.md

-**Description:** This repository contains workflows, data, and scripts used for the study **"Europe's Wetlands Reveal High Carbon Storage Despite Human Disturbances"**.
+**Description:** This repository contains workflows, data, and scripts used for the study **"Europe's wetlands reveal high carbon storage despite human disturbances"**.

 ## Abstract